omjaisatya/Ace-Your-Interview/questions/technical/programming_languages/java/java.md

 **Answer:**
 - **ArrayList:** It is a resizable array implementation of the `List` interface.
 It provides fast random access to elements but slow insertion and deletion operations as it requires shifting elements.
 - **LinkedList:** It is a doubly linked list implementation of the `List` interface.
 It provides fast insertion and deletion operations but slower random access to elements as it requires traversal of the list.

+## 21. What is the difference between `String`, `StringBuilder`, and `StringBuffer` in Java?
+**Answer:**
+- **String:** It is immutable, meaning once created, its value cannot be changed.
+Any modification creates a new `String` object.
+- **StringBuilder:** It is mutable and not synchronized, making it faster than `StringBuffer`.
+It is used in a single-threaded environment.
+- **StringBuffer:** It is mutable and synchronized, making it thread-safe but slower than `StringBuilder`.

+## 22. What is the use of the `super` keyword in Java?
+**Answer:** The `super` keyword in Java is used to refer to the immediate parent class object.
+It can be used to access parent class methods, constructors, and variables.
+It is commonly used in the following scenarios:
+- To call the parent class constructor.
+- To access the parent class variables.
+- To access the parent class methods.

+## 23. What is the difference between `abstract class` and `interface` in Java?
+**Answer:**
+- **Abstract Class:** It can have both abstract and concrete methods.
+It can have state (fields) and constructors.
+A class can extend only one abstract class.
+- **Interface:** It can only have abstract methods (until Java 8, which introduced default and static methods).
+It cannot have state (fields).
+A class can implement multiple interfaces.

+## 24. What is the difference between `HashMap` and `Hashtable` in Java?
+**Answer:**
+- **HashMap:** It is not synchronized, meaning it is not thread-safe.
+It allows one null key and multiple null values.
+It is faster than `Hashtable`.
+- **Hashtable:** It is synchronized, meaning it is thread-safe.
+It does not allow any null keys or values.

+## 25. What is the Java Collections Framework?
+**Answer:** The Java Collections Framework is a set of classes and interfaces that implement commonly reusable collection data structures.
+It includes interfaces such as `List`, `Set`, and `Map`, and classes like `ArrayList`, `HashSet`, `HashMap`, and `LinkedList`.

+## 26. What is the `Iterator` in Java?
+**Answer:** An `Iterator` is an interface in the Java Collections Framework that provides methods to traverse a collection.
+It provides methods such as `hasNext()`, `next()`, and `remove()`.
+The `Iterator` allows the caller to remove elements from the underlying collection during the iteration.

+## 27. What is the purpose of the `transient` keyword in Java?
+**Answer:** The `transient` keyword in Java is used to indicate that a field should not be serialized.
+When an object is serialized, transient fields are ignored and not included in the serialized representation.

+## 28. What is the `volatile` keyword in Java?
+**Answer:** The `volatile` keyword in Java is used to indicate that a variable's value will be modified by different threads.
+It ensures that the value of the volatile variable is always read from the main memory, and not from the thread's local cache, ensuring visibility of changes across threads.

+## 29. What is reflection in Java?
+**Answer:** Reflection in Java is a feature that allows the inspection and manipulation of classes, methods, and fields at runtime.
+It is provided through the `java.lang.reflect` package.
+Reflection is used for various purposes, such as inspecting class properties, invoking methods, and accessing fields dynamically.

+## 30. What is the difference between `public`, `protected`, `private`, and default access modifiers in Java?
+**Answer:**
+- **public:** The member is accessible from any other class.
+- **protected:** The member is accessible within the same package and by subclasses in other packages.
+- **private:** The member is accessible only within the same class.
+- **default (no modifier):** The member is accessible only within the same package.

+## 31. What is the Singleton design pattern?
+**Answer:** The Singleton design pattern ensures that a class has only one instance and provides a global point of access to it.
+It is commonly implemented using a private constructor and a static method that returns the single instance.

+## 32. What is dependency injection?
+**Answer:** Dependency injection is a design pattern used to implement inversion of control, allowing an object's dependencies to be injected rather than hard-coded.
+It promotes loose coupling and enhances testability and maintainability of code.

+## 33. What is the difference between `==` and `equals()` in Java?
+**Answer:**
+- `==` compares the references of two objects to check if they point to the same memory location.
+- `equals()` compares the contents of two objects for logical equality.
+The `equals()` method can be overridden to provide custom equality logic.

+## 34. What is the use of the `this` keyword in Java?
+**Answer:** The `this` keyword in Java is a reference to the current object.
+It can be used to refer to the current instance's variables, methods, and constructors.
+It is often used to resolve naming conflicts and to pass the current object as a parameter.

+## 35. What are lambda expressions in Java?
+**Answer:** Lambda expressions, introduced in Java 8, provide a clear and concise way to represent one method interface using an expression.
+They are used primarily to define inline implementations of functional interfaces, enabling functional programming features in Java.

+## 36. What is the Stream API in Java?
+**Answer:** The Stream API, introduced in Java 8, provides a functional programming approach to processing sequences of elements.
+It supports operations such as map, filter, and reduce, enabling efficient and expressive data manipulation.

+## 37. What is the Optional class in Java?
+**Answer:** The `Optional` class, introduced in Java 8, is a container object used to represent the presence or absence of a value.
+It provides methods to deal with values that may or may not be present, reducing the need for explicit null checks.

+## 38. What are functional interfaces in Java?
+**Answer:** Functional interfaces are interfaces with a single abstract method, used as the basis for lambda expressions and method references.
+Examples include `Runnable`, `Callable`, `Comparator`, and the interfaces in the `java.util.function` package.

+## 39. What is method reference in Java?
+**Answer:** Method reference is a shorthand notation of a lambda expression to call a method.
+It uses the `::` operator and can refer to static methods, instance methods, or constructors.

+## 40. What is the CompletableFuture class in Java?
+**Answer:** `CompletableFuture` is a class in the `java.util.concurrent` package that represents a future result of an asynchronous computation.
+It provides a comprehensive API for asynchronous programming, allowing the composition of multiple tasks and handling their results.